Italian Aesculapian snake: Description

-The Italian Aesculapian snake is a medium to large snake that reaches a maximum total length (including tail) of 2 m.
+The Italian Aesculapian snake is a medium to large snake that reaches a maximum total length (tail included) of 2 m.
 Dorsally, it is yellowish brown and may have four dark brown stripes.
 If present, the stripes are of equal width and equidistant.
 The dorsal scales are smooth.
 The iris of the eye is red, giving it the common name in Italian of saettone occhirossi (red-eyed racer).

 Habitat

-The natural habitats of Z. lineatus are temperate forests, temperate shrubland, Mediterranean-type shrubby vegetation, arable land, pastureland, rural gardens, and urban areas.
+The natural habitats of Zamenis lineatus are temperate forests, temperate shrubland, Mediterranean-type shrubby vegetation, arable land, pastureland, rural gardens, and urban areas, at altitudes from sea level to 1,600 m.